igorua/commercetools-demo-site/README.md

 ## Phase 4: Enter or Import Categories

+### enter manually

+Not much to explain.
+You will get used to the UI.
+Mandatory fields:
+ * Name (in the "General Info" tab)
+ * Slug (in the "SEO" Tab)

 > First of all: Think well about which scope of the catalog you want to edit products for.
 Empty categories are not impressive.

 > As of March 2016 there is a layout bug with long description texts.
 Stay concise.

-TODO add detailed tips

 > Attention: The SUNRISE webshop does only periodically refresh the category tree from the platform.
-To force refresh, restart the Heroku app.
+To force refresh, restart the Heroku app, or (much better) call the `/categories/refresh` in the webshop (e.g. http://my-sales-demo.herokuapp.com/categories/refresh )

-TODO is there a smarter method?
+### import automatically.

+Please follow the documentation of the [commercetools CLI](https://github.com/sphereio/sphere-node-cli).
+Typical Issues to consider:

+* Plan well, which identifier to use to map the products to the categories (externalId is usually the safest way)
+* Make sure that your category feed is ordered so that the parent categories are there before their children.
+If you category feed is randomly ordered, do a two-pass import by first importing all categories "flat" without parent association and then running it again with parent associations, effectively building the tree).

 ## Phase 5: Model the product type